Method 1: Default Clipboard

 We tried setting up a keyboard shortcut for the Mac clipboard using the System Preferences menu, but it didn’t work.
-The macOS’ clipboard isn’t intuitive to use and leaves a lot to desire.
+The macOS clipboard isn’t intuitive and leaves much to be desired.

 Let’s check a couple of third-party clipboard managers on Mac.

-CopyClip is readily available to download from the Mac App Store, and the app does support Apple’s M-series CPU.
+CopyClip is readily available to download from the Mac App Store, and the app supports Apple’s M-series CPU.
 Let’s check CopyClip in action.
-Shall we?

-Step 4: Move to the Exceptions menu and ask CopyClip to exclude select apps from the list.
-For example, you can blacklist CopyClip from password managers and other sensitive apps.
+Step 5: Move to the Exceptions menu and ask CopyClip to exclude select apps from the list.

 Whenever you copy a text or weblink, CopyClip will run in the background to save the same.
 Simply click the CopyClip icon in the menu bar and check your entire clipboard history on Mac.
 You can open CopyClip from the menu bar and select clear to remove clipboard history at any point.
 CopyClip is entirely free to download and use.

 Paste is the best clipboard app on Mac.
 It’s a universal clipboard manager to sync copied content between iPhone, iPad, and Mac.
 Unlike the default Mac clipboard and CopyClip, you can create custom lists and smartly organize copied content.
-Here’s how you can set up and use Paste on Mac.
+Here’s how to set up and use Paste on Mac.

 Step 1: Download Paste from the official website or Mac App Store.